Skip to content

 When carbs drop, the body releases glycogen and the water stored with it.
 This is why early weight loss is dramatic.
 But after a few weeks, the body rebalances fluids and sodium levels.
 This “rebound water” can mask ongoing fat loss, making many people think they’ve hit a plateau when they haven’t.

-3. Hormonal shifts in insulin and glucagon.
+3. Hormonal shifts in insulin.

 4. Changes in training performance.